 The AUTO PRECHARGE function ensures that the precharge is initiated at the earliest valid stage within a burst.
 This function allows for individual-bank precharge without requiring an explicit command.
-A10 to enables the AUTO PRECHARGE function in conjunction with a specific READ or WRITE command.
+A10 can be used to enable the AUTO PRECHARGE function in conjunction with a specific READ or WRITE command.
 For each individual READ or WRITE command, auto precharge is either enabled or disabled.
 AUTO PRECHARGE does not apply except in full-page burst mode.
 Upon completion of the READ or WRITE burst, a precharge of the bank/row that is addressed is automatically performed.